If you have not already done so, please make sure you have installed, configured, and tested ArrayFire following the installation instructions.

 and populate it with the following code:

-find_package(ArrayFire) add_executable(<my_executable> [list your source files here]) # To use Unified backend, do the following. # Unified backend lets you choose the backend at runtime target_link_libraries(<my_executable> ArrayFire::af)
+find_package(ArrayFire) add_executable(<my_executable> [list your source files here]) # The Unified backend lets you choose the backend at runtime. # To use the Unified backend, do the following: target_link_libraries(<my_executable> ArrayFire::af)

-is the name of the executable you wish to create.
+is the name of the executable to create.
 See the CMake documentation for more information on how to use CMake.
 To link with a specific backend directly, replace the ArrayFire::af

 with the following for their respective backends.